julian-klode/lingolang/docs/permissions.md

 \end{align*}

 ## Conversions to base permissions
 Converting a given permission to a base permission essentially replaces all base permissions in that permission with the specified one, except for some exception, which we'll see later.
-It's major use case is specifying an incomplete type, for example:
+It's major use case is specifying an incomplete type, for example:\label{sec:ctb}

 ```go
 var x /* @perm om */ *int